 If all goes well the plastic cap should seat into its original position and the motor shaft should turn easily.
 If the plastic cap does not want to easily go on straight and/or the motor shaft does not spin smoothly and easily once the cap is reinstalled and leveled, carefully remove it - inspect the brushes and, in necessary, use tweezers to very carefully straighten them out, and try again.

 Once you have gotten the plastic end cap into place, apply voltage to the motor again: It should run.
-If it is open, a brush is either hung up or bent out of place, but if the power supply indicates a short circuit (a very good reason to use a power supply limited to just an amp!) it is likely that the brushes are bent/out of position and the cap will need to be removed and the brushes inspected/adjusted.
+If no current flows the connection is open and a brush is either hung up or bent out of place, but if the power supply indicates a short circuit (a very good reason to use a power supply limited to just an amp!) it is likely that the brushes are bent/out of position and the cap will need to be removed and the brushes inspected/adjusted.

 If the motor runs and draws its expected 50-ish mA of current, orient the metal cap carefully over the solder terminals - aligning the square protrusions with the solder terminals in the plastic with the square holes in the cap and snap it back into place.
 Again, check the motor to verify that it runs.